 - A. These standards provide for the review of any entrance onto a public way for compliance with sound construction and design practices to ensure that traffic safety, drainage and public improvements are not adversely affected.
-In many cases, this section works in conjunction with the street design standards in Section 900 Subdivision Review. - B. Zoning District Standards - 1.
-F, FR, RL, RM, VR Districts - (a) A parcel shall be limited to two (2) curb cuts on the same street. - (1) The Planning Board may waive this standard in the C1 District to allow a maximum of two (2) curb cuts on a non-Arterial street if the request is part of a Site Plan or Subdivision Application.
-The applicable waiver criteria of Section 800 Site Plan or Section 900 Subdivision shall apply. - (b) Each curb cut shall be limited to thirty (30) feet in width. - (1) The Planning Board may waive this standard if the request is part of a Site Plan or Subdivision Application.
-The applicable waiver criteria of Section 800 Site Plan or Section 900 Subdivision shall apply. - 2.
-C1, C2, C3, I, VC, WC Districts - (a) A parcel shall be limited to one (1) curb cut on the same street. - (1) The Planning Board may waive this standard in the C 1 District to allow a maximum of two (2) curb cuts on a non-Arterial street if the request is part of a Site Plan or Subdivision Application.
-The applicable waiver criteria of Section 800 Site Plan or Section 900 Subdivision shall apply. - (b) Each curb cut shall be limited to forty (40) feet in width. - (1) The Planning Board may waive this standard if the request is part of a Site Plan or Subdivision Application.
-The applicable waiver criteria of Section 800 Site Plan or Section 900 Subdivision shall apply.
+In many cases, this section works in conjunction with the street design standards in Article 9.
+Subdivision Review. - B. Zoning district standards.
+[Amended at time of adoption of Code (see Ch.
+1, General Provisions, Art.
+I)] - (1) F, FR, RL, RM, VR Districts. - (a) A parcel shall be limited to two curb cuts on the same street. - (b) Each curb cut shall be limited to 30 feet in width. - [1] The Planning Board may waive this standard if the request is part of a site plan or subdivision application.
+The applicable waiver criteria of Article 8, Site Plan Review, or Article 9, Subdivision Review, shall apply. - (2) C-1, C-2, C-3, I, VC, WC Districts. - (a) A parcel shall be limited to one curb cut on the same street.
+The Planning Board may waive this standard to allow a maximum of two curb cuts on a nonarterial street if the request is part of a site plan or subdivision application.
+The applicable waiver criteria of Article 8, Site Plan Review, or Article 9, Subdivision Review, shall apply. - (b) Each curb cut shall be limited to 40 feet in width. - [1] The Planning Board may waive this standard if the request is part of a site plan or subdivision application.
+The applicable waiver criteria of Article 8, Site Plan Review, or Article 9, Subdivision Review, shall apply. - (c) Parking areas with more than two parking spaces shall be so arranged that vehicles can maneuver within such areas and exit onto the street in a forward motion. - C. Permit required. - (1) No driveway, entrance or approach or other improvement within the limits of a public right-of-way may be constructed, altered or relocated except in accordance with an entrance permit issued by the Town upon application. - (2) The Town Council may establish the fee for an entrance permit. - (3) Entrance permits shall be reviewed and approved by the Director of Public Works, or his designee. - (4) The entrance permit shall be valid for a period of 12 months from the date of original issue. - (5) No entrance, approach or other improvement constructed on a public right-of-way shall be relocated or its dimensions altered without an entrance permit from the Town. - (6) The property owner is responsible for future maintenance of the entrance within the limits of the public right-of-way and shall maintain the entrance in accordance with the approved permit. - (7) All work to a curb cut in accordance with the approved permit must be completed prior to the issuance of a certificate of occupancy for any structure accessed by said curb cut, except for the following: [Amended at time of adoption of Code (see Ch.
+1, General Provisions, Art.
+I)]